 At Teachable, we believe transformations are a great way to communicate the value of an online course.

-Which one of these phrases do you find more inspiring/exciting/attractive?
+Here’s an example to drive it home.
+Which one of these phrases do you find more inspiring and attractive?

-Remember why people take courses in the first place—they want to change something about their lives.
+Remember why people take courses in the first place: They want to change something about their lives.
 By the end of your course, your students will know something they didn’t before.
+Consider the matrix below:

-To fill this matrix, you should answer these questions:
+To fill in this matrix, you should answer these questions:

-Most people only go as far as answering the "have" questions, but a truly powerful transformation will also communicate who your customers will “be” after taking the course.
+Remember: A truly powerful transformation will also communicate who your customers will “be” after taking your course.

 There are three rules to writing a great course name:

-Let’s start with with the most important one: your course name should be benefit-driven.
+Let’s start with the most important one: Your course name should be benefit-driven.
 This is where your transformations come into play.

 Get all the information you need to make smart decisions about your move—from navigating the subway like a true New Yorker to negotiating with landlords—and a detailed plan to get it all done.

-Important: Notice how none of the bullet points above mention anything about the length of your course.
-Avoid including claims like “12 hours of content” or “45 lectures" which don’t relate directly to the transformation or benefit of your course.
+Notice how none of the bullet points above mention anything about the length of your course.
+Avoid including claims like “12 hours of content” or “45 lectures,” which don’t relate directly to the transformation or benefit of your course.

-Power words can be used to trigger emotion, excitement, or curiosity.
+Emotion is one tool every creator should evoke.
+Include power words in your course name, as they can be used to trigger emotion, excitement, or curiosity.

 You can find an entire list of power words in this great post on the Sumo blog.

-I've already used specificity to evoke speed, so I will use a power word to communicate comprehensiveness because my course is meant to be the only resource people looking to move to NYC will need.
+To drive the point home, let’s take a look at our example creator’s course one last time.
+He’s already used specificity to evoke speed, so now he’ll use a power word to communicate comprehensiveness, implying his course is the only resource for people looking to move to NYC.